Kintyre/ksconf/docs/source/cmd_promote.rst

         The source file can be retained by using either the ``--keep`` or ``--keep-empty`` arguments, see descriptions above.

     Interactive mode
-        Prompt the user to pick which stanzas and attributes to integrate.
+        Prompts the user to pick which stanzas and attributes to integrate.
         In practice, it's common that not all local changes will be ready to be promoted and committed at the same time.

         ..  hint:: This mode was inspired by :command:`git add --patch` command.